• Skip to main content

 6.3K Shares

-Quick and easy cooked flour buttercream (Ermine frosting) recipe that's stable, smooth and creamy.
-Perfect for piping and decorating cakes and cupcakes.
+Easy cooked flour buttercream (Ermine frosting) recipe, homemade with simple ingredients.
+It's stable, smooth and creamy.
+Perfect for piping cupcakes, spreading on dessert bars and cake decorating.

 Want to Save This Recipe?